paulfranco/AndroidInterviewQuestions/README.md

 **What is the Options Menu used for?**

 Here we can add actions and other options that are relevant to the current activity context (For Example: search, share, star).

+**What is a contextual menu?**

+The actions specified within the Contextual Menu are connected to specific items, no to the whole activity.

+**What is a popup menu?**

+It is a type of Menu that appears below the clicked/hovered element (when there is enough space) or above it (when there isn't enough space).

+**What object is used in order to specify a particular setting to the User?**

+The Preference object.

+**What is a dialog?**

+A dialog is a small window that prompts the user to make a decision (yes/no) or enter additional information (example: set time).

+**How many buttons can be added in an Alert Dialog?**

+Up to 3.

+**How are the buttons in the Alert Dialog ordered?**

+Positive, Neutral, Negative.

+**What dialog boxes are supported in Android?**

+Alert Dialog, Progress Dialog, Date Picker Dialog, and the Time Picker Dialog.

+## **Threads**